prefix-dev/pixi/docs/features/global_tools.md

-# Pixi Global Tool Installation
+# Pixi Global Tool Environment Installation

 With `pixi global`, users can manage globally installed tools in a way that makes them available from any directory.
 This means that the pixi environment will be placed in a global location, and the tools will be exposed to the system `PATH`, allowing you to run them from the command line.